WELCOME HERE.

 explore spiritual & philosophical questions

-* Please note: I’m a licensed psychotherapist for residents of Maine only.
+* Please note: I’m a licensed psychotherapist (a healthcare provider) for residents of Maine only.
 If you live in Maine, please feel free to reach out to me to ask about psychotherapy.
 If you’re not in Maine and are seeking psychotherapy, please reach out to your doctor for referrals to a provider in your area.
 You can also take a look at this blog post of mine for more guidance about getting mental healthcare.

 posts